Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians

 Again our approach was constructive and in \cite{AG2} we applied it to obtain real regular finite gap solutions parametrized by real regular non special divisors on a genus 4 $\mathtt M$--curve obtained from the desingularization of spectral problem for the soliton solutions in $Gr^{\mbox{ TP}}(2,4)$.

-In \cite{AG3}, we chose a specific acyclic orientation of the Le--graph in the construction and left open the question of the invariance of the construction with respect to changes of orientation and to the several gauge freedoms in the construction.
-Moreover, any positroid cell in a totally non-negative Grassmannian is represented by an equivalence class of plabic graphs in the disc with respect to a well-defined set of moves and reductions \cite{Pos}.
-Therefore another set of natural questions left open in \cite{AG3} was how to associate a real regular KP divisor on a curve constructued starting from a generic plabic network in the disk and to explain the transformation of such algebraic geometric data with respect to Postnikov moves and reductions.

-In this paper we answer positively all such questions under some genericity assumptions.
-Below we outline the construction and the main results of this paper.
-We remark that a preliminary version of the present paper was published as a preprint \cite{AG5} using systems of relations on the vertices instead than on the edges of the graph.